liamjblair/apache-airflow-random-user-api/README.md

 ## Overview:

-A simple project running Apache-Airflow within Docker-Compose that grabs 100 random users data from a random user generator API (https://randomuser.me/api), parses the JSON and ouputs the results to a csv.
+A simple project running Apache-Airflow within Docker-Compose that grabs random users data from a random user generator API (https://randomuser.me/api), then parses the JSON and ouputs the results to a csv.

 ## Skills/Technologies
-Python / Apache_Airflow / Docker / API / JSON / ETL / Pandas
+Python / Apache Airflow / Docker / API / JSON / ETL / Pandas

 ## Installation:
 Clone this repository to your local machine.